 You can accelerate the assessment by running the Best Practices Analyzer against your current AEM version.
 Having a good understanding of how it works is key to speeding up your assessment planning.

 You can read up on how it works by consulting the Best Practices Analyzer documentation.

 The next step is creating a report based on all the knowledge gained so far.
 You create the report by generating Best Practices Analyzer reports from the Stage and Production instances, then upload them into Cloud Acceleration Manager for a digestible report of actionable items.

 A typical report should contain these inputs:

 After the Best Practices Analyzer reports are complete, share them with the relevant teams so you can confirm your findings and plan for your next steps.
 Depending on preference, you can also distribute a printed version of the report by using Print Preview.

 Once you have estimated the level of effort that is required to move to Cloud Service, you should identify resources, create a team, and map out roles and responsibilities for the transition process.

 If you have not established Key Performance Indicators (KPIs) previously, it is recommended to establish KPIs for your AEM implementation to help your team focus on what matters the most.

-See Developing KPIs to learn how to choose the right KPIs for your business objectives.
+See Developing KPIs so you can learn how to choose the right KPIs for your business objectives.